 But artificial sweeteners are NOT a healthy alternative to sugar.

-Read on to discover the best and the worst artificial and natural sweeteners on the market today and to learn about some healthy alternatives!
+Including certain sugar alternatives, cultured foods and the right prebiotics and probiotics into a diet can be game changing for anyone trying to live a healthier life, or to conquer certain health conditions.
+Read on to discover the best and the worst artificial and natural sweeteners on the market today and to learn about some healthier alternatives!

 Manufacturers use aspartame in a variety of products, including the artificial sweetener Equal.